santiagofacchini/santiagofacchini/README.md

 My name is **Santiago Facchini**, I'm from Argentina and I've been working in tech since 2008.

 ### Skills
-Most of what I do at my current position implies web scraping and parsing.
+Most of what I do at my current position implies web scraping, parsing and data analysis.
 Some of the tools that help me get the work done are:
 - Python
 - Go
 - Bash